AshKyd/interactive-responsive-image-frame/README.md

-# interactive-responsive-image-frame
+# interactive-responsive-image-frame (tech preview)

 A fairly naive, art-directed responsive image solution using embedded iframes.

+**This is a stop-gap until our CMS can support art directed responsive images.**

 ## Overview

-**This is a stop-gap until our CMS can support art directed responsive images.**

 This is a fully Javascript solution, and doesn't use any native features like the `<picture>` element.

+On load, it:

-On load, it queries the iframe size and fetches the relevant image document from Terminus, then uses the original image rendition for display.
+1. Queries the iframe size and fetches the relevant image document from Terminus
+2. Then uses the original image rendition for display.

 Therefore, please ensure your images are appropriately compressed before uploading.

 ## Usage